We care about your pet’s comfort and quality of life.

 If you would like to hear Dr. Fowler discussing hospice and euthanasia with professional dog trainers Julie Fudge Smith and Tina Spring, check out this podcast episode.

 Different types of appointments can be combined.
 For instance, many hospice patients benefit from chiropractic adjustment, and many chiropractic patients need physical rehabilitation to help keep their chiropractic problems from coming back.
 Dr. Fowler brings all her skills to every appointment and can adjust the plan as needed.

 Fees: There is a flat fee for each kind of appointment (chiropractic, physical rehabilitation, or hospice) as well as a housecall charge based on distance.
-Click here for a list of our prices.

 If you have any questions, would like to discuss how we can help your pet, or would like to schedule an appointment, please call us.